0n0w1c/fish-pole/readme.md

 The pole appears as a swimming fish, but unlike a fish, it does not move.

 Wire connections are hidden by default, startup setting to make them visible.

-### Compatibility
+Startup settings for maxiumum wire reach and supply area, defaults set to vanilla big electric pole.

-Should work with most other mods, depends on the amount of electric pole manipulation.
+## Compatibility

-Adjustments made to the big electric pole via [PoleRanger](https://mods.factorio.com/mod/PoleRanger), also apply to the fish pole.
+Should work with most other mods, depending on the amount of electric pole manipulation.